mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 ---

+### assessing the type of compatibility based on extending set of accepted value types from numbers to numbers and integers

+In this situation, every integer is also a number so this kind of difference does not have any implact.
+Therefore, such a change is fully compatible.

+_Input:_

+extending set of accepted value types from numbers to numbers and
+integers:

+> - JSON schema path: #
+>
+>   change of accepted JSON value types from
+>
+>   - number
+>
+>   to
+>
+>   - integer
+>
+>   - number

+_Output:_

+full compatibility:

+> ✓

+---

 ### assessing the type of compatibility based on change of accepted type from number to integer

 In this situation, Because every integer is a number, but not vice